CDATE Function in VBA

 VBA CDATE is a data type conversion function which converts a data type which is either text or string to a date data type.
 Once the value converted to date data type then we can play around with date stuff.

 Syntax of CDATE

 Below is the syntax of the CDATE function in VBA.

-Expression: Expression could be a string or text value or a variable which contains value to be converted to the date data type.
+Expression: Expression could be a string or text value or a variable that contains a value to be converted to the date data type.

-We will see more and more example in the below section.
+We will see more and more examples in the below section.

 How to Use the CDATE Function in Excel VBA?

 Examples of CDATE Function in Excel VBA.